-ELIA exempts all demand facilities from schedule delivery in Day-ahead and Intraday.
+ELIA exempts all demand facilities from schedule delivery in Day-ahead and Intraday provided that there is no demand flexibility offered for redispatching purposes.
 Demand schedules cannot be expected to be firm as managing power consumption of a demand facility is not the core business of the grid user but impacted by multiple external factors (in contrast to power generating assets).
 Contrary to Power-Generating Modules the schedule cannot be enforced in Real-time.
 Moreover, ELIA expects its load forecasts (if needed corrected with the (un)availability planning received from the Outage Planning Agent) to provide equally qualitative input in security analyses.